Sam Graham-Felsen: Obama campaign

 Graham-Felsen was a member of the presidential campaign staff of Barack Obama in 2008.
 As the blog director of the New Media committee, he wrote for and oversaw BarackObama.com/blog, worked with key national and state bloggers to promote the campaign's message, helped direct the campaign's online rapid response operation, and produced and collaborated on dozens of online videos for the campaign.

+Personal life

+Graham-Felsen is married.
+He lives in New York.